Kamony/stress-in-workplace/src/pages/members/nikola-soukupová.md

 * The Member of the Organizing Committee of the International Scientific Conference "Mathematical Methods in Economics" (vol. 2019).

 **P﻿ersonal Drive**

+As a scientist, my drive is fueled by the desire to understand and improve the dynamics within modern workplaces, specifically in the areas of stress management and age management.
+My pursuit of practical solutions and strategies that can be implemented in real-world situations stems from a deep commitment to creating healthier, more productive, and harmonious environments.